Webb Deane Stevens Museum

 Wethersfield, CT 06109

-Soon after the Connecticut Society of Colonial Dames acquired the Webb House in 1919, they began planning improvements.
+Soon after The National Society of The Colonial Dames of America in the State of Connecticut acquired the Webb House in 1919, they began planning improvements.
 One of their first major undertakings was to install an “old fashioned” garden behind the house.
 In 1921, landscape architect Amy Cogswell was hired to be in charge of the project.
 In the early 20th century, professionally-designed gardens were uncommon, and female landscape architects even more so in a field that had traditionally been dominated by men.
 Ms. Cogswell graduated from the first American institution for women studying this field, Lowthorpe School of Landscape Architecture, Gardening & Horticulture for Women in Groton, MA, in 1916, and served as headmistress from 1916–1923.

 In contrast to true colonial-era gardens, Colonial Revival gardens dating from the 1920s were intended to be purely decorative.
 The Webb House garden was a prototypical example of the genre, containing classical elements, quaint arbors, and a wide assortment of “old fashioned” flowers.
 Ms. Cogswell specified mainly hardy perennials, such as roses, with a few brightly-colored annuals to bring the garden to life throughout the summer and fall months.
 Her plan called for 99 different plants, including hollyhocks, larkspur, pinks, foxglove, peonies, and phlox.
 Some of these plants actually date to the colonial period, while others simply seem old fashioned.